 - opportunities for students to discuss knowledge and skills with their tutors

-- assessment of students' acquisition of knowledge and skills by the provider's academic staff, and perhaps jointly with an employer.
+- assessment of students' acquisition of knowledge and skills by the institution's academic staff, and perhaps jointly with an employer.

-Learning away from the provider that is neither a year abroad nor work based learning.
+Learning away from the institution that is neither a year abroad nor work based learning.

 Teaching placements in medical and nursing courses should be treated as placements.